Chamber to offer six scholarships to CHS graduates

 - California Area Chamber of Commerce approves 2014 Ozark Ham and Turkey Festival

-- California Area Chamber of Commerce complete plans for festival
+- California Area Chamber of Commerce Annual Dinner nets over $5,000 for scholarships

 Use the comment form below to begin a discussion about this content.